See if you pay extra tax on concessional super contributions (high income + super)

 Division 293 is an extra 15% tax on concessional (before-tax) super contributions when your combined 'Division 293 income' plus concessional contributions exceed $250,000.
 It reduces the tax concession high earners receive on super.

-Concessional contributions include employer super guarantee, salary sacrifice, and personal deductible contributions.
+Concessional contributions include employer super guarantee, salary sacrifice and personal deductible contributions.
 The ATO calculates the tax after receiving your tax return and contribution data from your fund.

 Estimates only.
 Not financial or tax advice.
 Full disclaimer for your rights and our limitations of liability.